Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 For one, using a ground bird bath can be dangerous to the birds if you have pets, especially a cat.
 In this situation, you'll have to consider a hanging feeder or put the bath and cat out of proximity.

 The only thing you may have issues with is dealing with algae.
 Don't worry.
 You can just buy an algaecide clarifier to prevent it altogether.
-A few drops before refiling your fountain or birdbath, and you won't have to bother about algae.
+A few drops before refiling your bath bubbler fountain or birdbath, and you won't have to bother about algae.

 Price